AlphaActivities/aksarbenlocksmiths/docs/rulebook.md

 • Code or file changes that affect build/behavior, asset updates referenced by site, config changes such as Netlify or router rules.

 📅 Timestamp Logging Protocol
 • Every assistant reply ends with a human readable timestamp, format, YYYY MM DD hh:mm AM Omaha, NE.
-• Use Central Time (America/Chicago), daylight savings applied.
+• Always use Central Time (America/Chicago) with daylight savings applied.
-• Compute time by attempting network time first, fallback to local:
+• Computation order at reply time:
-  1) Try GET https://worldtimeapi.org/api/timezone/America/Chicago and parse `datetime`
+  1) Try network time for America/Chicago (WorldTimeAPI).
+If success and not older than 24 hours, use it.
-  2) If the request fails, use Intl.DateTimeFormat with timeZone America/Chicago on local `new Date()`
+  2) Otherwise, use local server time plus the manual offset from /docs/time-config.json (manual_offset_ms).
-• If network and local times differ by more than 2 minutes, prefer network time.
+  3) Format via Intl.DateTimeFormat with timeZone America/Chicago, then reformat to "YYYY MM DD hh:mm AM Omaha, NE."
-• Maintain a table in the project folder with ISO timestamp, speaker, and message.
+• Keep a table in the project folder with ISO timestamp, speaker, and message.

 🪪 Addressing Protocol
 • Mike is the client.
 Address Warrior or Josh the Man, never mix this up.